Sally Rooney: Early career

-Rooney completed her first novel—which she has described as "absolute trash"—at the age of 15.
-Her first published work was two poems in The Stinging Fly, submitted to the magazine when she was still in secondary school.
+Rooney completed her first novel—which she has called "absolute trash"—at age 15.
+Her first published works were two poems in The Stinging Fly, submitted to the magazine when she was in secondary school.
 She began writing "constantly" in late 2014.
 She completed her debut novel, Conversations with Friends, while studying for her master's degree in American literature.
 She wrote 100,000 words of the book in three months.

-In 2015, her essay "Even If You Beat Me", about her time as the "top competitive debater on the continent of Europe", was seen by an agent, Tracy Bohan, of the Wylie Agency, and Bohan contacted Rooney.
-Rooney gave Bohan a manuscript, and Bohan circulated it to publishers, receiving seven bids.
+In 2015, her essay "Even If You Beat Me", about her time as the "top competitive debater on the continent of Europe", was seen by an agent, Tracy Bohan, of the Wylie Agency, and Bohan contacted Rooney, but Rooney was hesitant to send her any new material at first.

 She had seen my story and wondered whether I had anything else she could read...
-But I didn’t send her anything for ages...
-I don’t know why.
-I didn't want her to see this shoddy draft.
+But I didn't send her anything for ages...
+I don't know why.
+I didn't want her to see this shoddy draft.Rooney eventually sent Bohan a manuscript, and Bohan circulated it to publishers, receiving seven bids.

 Conversations with Friends (2017)

-Rooney signed with Tracy Bohan of the Wylie Agency, and Conversations with Friends was subject to a seven-party auction for its publishing rights, which were eventually sold in 12 countries.
-The novel was published in June 2017 by Faber and Faber.
+Rooney signed with Bohan and the Wylie Agency, and Conversations with Friends was subject to a seven-party auction for its publishing rights, which were eventually sold in 12 countries.
+The novel was published in June 2017 by Faber & Faber.
 It was nominated for the 2018 Swansea University International Dylan Thomas Prize, and the 2018 Folio Prize, and won the 2017 Sunday Times/Peters Fraser & Dunlop Young Writer of the Year Award.

 In March 2017, her short story "Mr Salary" was shortlisted for the Sunday Times EFG Private Bank Short Story Award.
 In November 2017, Rooney was announced as editor of the Irish literary magazine The Stinging Fly.
 She was a contributing writer to the magazine.
 She oversaw the magazine's two issues in 2018, before handing the editorship over to Danny Denton.
 She remains a contributing editor to the magazine.

 In 2018, Rooney was announced as taking part in the Cúirt International Festival of Literature.